Mastering the Zero Trust Security Model

 Steps to Implement Zero Trust

-- Monitor and Analyze Traffic: Use tools to track and analyze network traffic continuously.
+Monitor and Analyze Traffic: You gotta keep an eye on what's happening.
+Use tools to track and analyze network traffic and user activities continuously.
+This is crucial for the Continuous Monitoring principle.

 Comparison with Traditional Security Models